May be used to fulfill Technology Credits. Technology Graduation Requirements: 1 Credit Total.

 • Critique musical performances based upon a set of criteria while engaging in perceptive listening.

-• Explore various styles of dance while exploring the benefits of the musical and physical collaboration of dance.
+• Study the timing elements of music.
+Explore various styles of dance while exploring the benefits of the musical and physical collaboration of dance.

 • Study and critique the various aspects of vocal music.

-• Study the roots of jazz, including the musical characteristics of the various jazz styles as well as the key contributing musicians of each style.
+• Study the roots of jazz, including the musical characteristics of the various jazz styles as well as the key contributing musicians of each style

 ½ credit | Fall | Grades 9-12